 Additionally, this mineral is one of the most studied elements for various skin concerns, including acne.

-Besides helping to heal sores and rashes. zinc also boosts the immune system and help control and reduce the inflammatory response that manifests itself in the form of red bumps associated with acne.
+Besides helping to heal sores and rashes. zinc also boosts the immune system and helps control and reduce the inflammatory response that manifests itself in the form of red bumps associated with acne.

-It can also inhibit the overgrowth of the yeast malassezia that is the main cause for fungal acne.
+It can also inhibit the overgrowth of the yeast malassezia that is the main cause of fungal acne.

 When you ask yourself why do some people get acne and some don’t, this usually comes from the feeling of being cursed with this annoying condition while other people around you don’t seem to be aware of how much acne can affect your day to day life.

-But not all is grey, my friends and acne is just a normal occurrence that is a sign our immune system is taking good care for us.
+But not all is grey, my friends and acne is just a normal occurrence that is a sign our immune system is taking good care of us.

 There are countless remedies for acne so if you currently struggle with this pesky condition and need help, feel free to hit me up in the comments or via email so we can work on overcoming it together!

 My name is Simone and I am a certified skin specialist.
 I created this website to teach my readers how to take great care of their skin and I also like to occasionally share my honest opinions on skincare products I’ve tried.
 You can learn more about me here.

 I've coached hundreds of clients just like you helping them tame their oily and acne-prone skin.